odys-z/x-visual/packages/three/README.md

 # ACW

-For webpack, SVGLoader can be referenced to node_modules/three/examples.
+For webpack, SVGLoader can referencing to node_modules/three/examples.
 But Mocha won't tolerate this.
 It reports error like:

 ```